New Hope for Seizure Control

-Despite the anecdotal and early scientific research into cannabis for medical use, anyone using the drug should be aware of the interactions it might have with their medication, as well as information on safe dosage and side effects.
+Despite the anecdotal and early scientific research into cannabis for medical use, anyone using cannabis should be aware of the interactions it might have with their medication, as well as information on safe dosage and side effects.

 Is Medicinal Cannabis Legally Available in Australia?

 In early 2017, the Federal Government loosened laws to allow easier importation of medicinal cannabis from suppliers overseas.
 Even though domestic cultivation became legal in 2016, an adequate local supply in Australia has yet to be produced.

 Doctors need to be able to show that the drug would be of benefit for their patient and the application processes are stringent.

 In addition to a doctor prescribing the treatment, the legal use of cannabis for medical purposes differs by States and Territories.

 - Federal Government

 - New South Wales

 Legal for use by adults with end-of-life illnesses.
 In 2017, the state government announced that 40 children in the state with the most severe cases of drug-resistant epilepsy would have access to a cannabis-based treatment under a compassionate access scheme.
 See NSW Government’s Centre for Medicinal Cannabis Research and Innovation for details.

 - Western Australia